hoangNguyen210/Fall-Detection-Research-1/README.md

 * [Contact](#contact)
 <!-- * [License](#license) -->

+## Acknowledgements
+- This project was also a part of my Seminar subject at university.
+- This project was inspired by 2 of my teachers at HCMUS : Thao.
+V Ha and Binh Nguyen et. al
+- My **main responsibilites** in this project was implementing code, visualizating and writting paper.
+- Our teacher helped me correct writting mistakes and submitted the paper.

 ## Project Status
 Project is:  _complete_.
 And accepted to present at [MMM 2022 Conference](https://mmm2022.org/).